The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Facts about Artemis

-- Due to the fact that she helped her mother deliver Apollo, Artemis stayed true and loyal to Apollo.
+- Due to the fact that she helped her mother deliver her brother Apollo, Artemis stayed true and loyal to Apollo.
 She was always there to protect him and guide his path.

 - For centuries, the Temple of Artemis – located at Ephesus (present-day Turkey) – was a famous place for the worship of Artemis.
 Many ancient historical descriptions of the temple state that it was a truly magnificent building.
 It was not surprising that the Temple of Artemis made its way to the list of Seven Wonders of the Ancient World.